haoc2021/haoc2021.github.io/cfp.md

 body of the paper.
 Authors using MS Work or LaTeX should consider using the [ACM SIGPLAN template](https://www.acm.org/publications/proceedings-template).

 The paper review is double-blind.
-The authors anonymize the paper content, including removing authors' names and affiliations in the title page.
+Authors should anonymize the paper content, including removing authors' names and affiliations in the title page.
 However, submissions that describe systems in production or real-world experiences need *not* anonymize the paper content other than the